HoTT/HoTT-Agda/README.md

     is-contr
     is-prop
     is-set
-    is-hlevel       -- This one has one argument of type [ℕ] has-all-paths   -- Every two points are equal has-dec-eq      -- Decidable equality
+    is-truncated    -- This one has one argument of type [ℕ₋₂] has-all-paths   -- Every two points are equal has-dec-eq      -- Decidable equality